MESAHub/mesa-website/02-prereqs.markdown

 (Click the preceding link and complete the "Subscribing to mesa-users" section of the form.)

-If you have requests for help, you should post your questions to mesa-users.
+If you need help, you should post your questions to mesa-users.
 You should also
 [search the mailing list archives](https://lists.mesastar.org/pipermail/mesa-users/) to look for similar questions that may have been asked in the past.
-And once you begin to know how to use MESA, please help by responding to posts on the list.
+Once you begin to know how to use MESA, please help by responding to posts on the list.

 ## Check the MESA map